havocp/xsbt-wiki/Getting-Started/Getting-Started-Basic-Def.md

 A `build.sbt` file is a list of `Setting`, separated by blank lines.
 Each `Setting` is defined with a Scala expression.

-The expressions in `build.sbt` are independent of one another, and they are expressions, rather than complete lines of Scala code.
-An implication of this is that you can't define a `val` or `object` in `build.sbt`.
+The expressions in `build.sbt` are independent of one another, and they are expressions, rather than complete Scala statements.
+An implication of this is that you can't define a top-level `val`, `object`, class, or method in `build.sbt`.

 On the left, `name`, `version`, and `scalaVersion` are _keys_.
 A key is an instance of `SettingKey[T]`, `TaskKey[T]`, or